 Audible, Not Very Moddable

 The Classic 30, and its companion model the Delta Blues, which shares the same amp chassis, are notoriously difficult to service or mod.
-On any comparable model of Fender semi-pro level amplifier, such as the Blues Junior or Hot Rod Deluxe, simply removing the back panel gains enough access to do most repairs or circuit modifications.
+On any comparable model of Fender semi-pro level amplifier, such as the Blues Junior or Hot Rod Deluxe, simply removing the back panel gains enough access to do cleaning and troubleshooting.
+And for repairs or circuit modifications, simply undo a couple screws, and the entire amp chassis can be easily lifted out.
 This picture from Fender Forum member bluesky636 also shows the Junior's spring loaded output tube holder, and reverb pan situated for easy servicing:

 Not so with the Classic 30 and Delta Blues, with their infamous "folded" circuit board, tightly tucked within a cramped compact chassis (photo courtesy of jpfamps.com):